telepresenceio/telepresence/reference/inside-container.md

 $ docker build -t tp-in-docker .
 ```

-## Running the Container
+## Running the container

-Telepresence will need access to the `/dev/net/tun` device on your Linux host (or, in case the host isn't a Linux, the Linux VM that Docker starts automatically), and a Kubernetes config that identifies the cluster.
+Telepresence will need access to the `/dev/net/tun` device on your Linux host (or, in case the host isn't Linux, the Linux VM that Docker starts automatically), and a Kubernetes config that identifies the cluster.
 It will also need `--cap-add=NET_ADMIN` to create its Virtual Network Interface.

 The command to run the container can look like this:
 ```bash